jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 Please refer to [this table](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new) for supported codecs.

-Certain low-end cards, e.g., GT 1030, do not have encoding hardware.
+Certain low-end cards (e.g. GT 1030) do not have encoding hardware.
 Please be careful when choosing a GPU.

 #### AMD Graphics